thalber/Atmo/variables.md

 **Breaking it down**:

-* Format macro always starts with `$$FMT(` and ends with `)`.
+- Format macro always starts with `$$FMT(` and ends with `)`.
 Only what's inside the parens is considered part of the format.
-* The text inside is structured the same as action/trigger names and arguments.
-First item is considered the format, while the rest are then applied to that format.
-Since you can't use single-quotes (`'`) directly inside the literal that contains the entire macro, you can instead use `\q` escape sequence, which gets replaced with a singlequote.
-You can double-escape (`\\q`) if you actually want backslash+Q in your resulting string, `\\\q` if you want the resulting string to have `\'` and so on.
-* Inside the format, items are referenced by index.
-To use item 1 (`time` in the example), you insert `{1}` into the format.
-Make sure you supply enough items!
-If you don't, an error will be thrown.
+- Most of the string is treated literally, bits of text in curly braces are treated as variable names.
+If the value of variable `thing` is `bar`, format string `foo {thing} bazz` will turn into `foo bar bazz`.

 ## Code reference